All about OVO Gives Back - How we’re lending a hand to 4 great local charities

-OVO Gives Back is a brand new scheme that supports local charities through volunteering – and what we’re calling the ‘OVO Community Chest’.
+OVO Gives Back is our scheme that supports local charities through volunteering – and what we’re calling the ‘OVO Community Chest’.
 That’s a huge £100,000 of funding, ready to spend on projects to improve outcomes for our communities in Bristol and London.

 OVO Gives Back is powered by OVO Foundation – OVO’s charity – and is set to make a big difference to four great local causes.
 We set up the foundation in 2014 to expand OVO Energy’s charitable giving and bring caring closer to home.
 Get the full story over on the OVO Foundation page.